How do I request Telka's services?"

 "How much do Telka's services cost?"

 Telka's therapy services are covered by insurance as mental health treatment for stress, depression, anxiety and other emotional pain.
-Telka is an "in-network" provider for most major insurance plans.
+Telka is an "in-network" provider for many major insurance plans.
 Contact your insurance company to determine your benefits and coverage.
 Telka's educational training and seminars are available to professional organizations at negotiated contracted rates.
 Life Coaching fees are negotiated based on specific needs.

 "How do I find out if my insurance will cover Telka's services?"